-Texas Office of the Governor Child Sex Trafficking Team
+Funded by the Office of the Texas Governor Child Sex Trafficking Team

-and TCU’s Karyn Purvis Institute of Child Development (KPICD)
+A Project of TCU’s Karyn Purvis Institute of Child Development

-The Karyn Purvis Institute of Child Development has partnered with the Texas Office of the Governor’s Child Sex Trafficking Team to provide Trust-based Relational Intervention® (TBRI®) training and consultation to organizations and communities that serve youth who are survivors of trafficking or who are at risk for trafficking.
+The Karyn Purvis Institute of Child Development, with support from the Office of the Texas Governor’s Child Sex Trafficking Team, has launched a project to provide Trust-based Relational Intervention® (TBRI®) training and consultation to organizations and communities that serve youth who are survivors of trafficking or who are at risk for trafficking.
 We seek to help these entities understand how complex developmental trauma impacts the physiology of the youth in their care and how TBRI can help promote healing.
 We provide implementation support to those entities seeking to transform their culture of care.

 A downloadable version of the information on this page can be accessed here.

 For more information about Human Trafficking, watch this video.

 Over 3,100 individuals have been trained in TBRI to provide trauma-informed care to children and youth who have experienced trafficking and those who are at-risk.
 KPICD staff have trained over 100 TBRI Practitioners who can train others in TBRI’s trauma-informed strategies.
 Through this partnership, the Purvis Institute has trained those working in juvenile justice, child welfare (congregate care, foster care) medical, legal, law enforcement, education, mental health, advocacy, and beyond.
 Over 70 organizations have committed to implementing trauma-informed care utilizing TBRI in their organizations to better serve youth.
 Finally, over 550 organizations throughout Texas have participated in TBRI training.
 The project continues to expand throughout the State of Texas.